Andreas237/UCCS_CS5700_JackLexer_2/README.md

 ## Project Classes

 ### *_JackParser_*
-Process tokens read from the *_.tok_* files.
-Stores the list of tokens for later extraction by the *_CompilationEngine_*.
+Process tokens read from the `.tok` files.
+Stores the list of tokens for later extraction by the `CompilationEngine`.

 ### *_CompilationEngine_*
 Based on the Jack grammar process the token list in the parser.
 Generate the XML output file as well.
+Source in `cengine.h`

-### *_LexicalElements_*
+### *_Token_*
 Organisation of token elements in the language and functions to process them.
+Source in `token.h`